Electronic voice phenomenon: Physics

 Capture errors are anomalies created by the method used to capture audio signals, such as noise generated through the over-amplification of a signal at the point of recording.

 Artifacts created during attempts to boost the clarity of an existing recording might explain some EVP.
 Methods include re-sampling, frequency isolation, and noise reduction or enhancement, which can cause recordings to take on qualities significantly different from those that were present in the original recording.

-The very first EVP recordings may have originated from the use of tape recording equipment with poorly aligned erasure and recording heads, resulting in the incomplete erasure of previous audio recordings on the tape.
+The first EVP recordings may have originated from the use of tape recording equipment with poorly aligned erasure and recording heads, resulting in the incomplete erasure of previous audio recordings on the tape.
 This could allow a small percentage of previous content to be superimposed or mixed into a new 'silent' recording.

 Sporadic meteors and meteor showers

 For all radio transmissions above 30 MHz (which are not reflected by the ionosphere) there is a possibility of meteor reflection of the radio signal.
 Meteors leave a trail of ionised particles and electrons as they pass through the upper atmosphere (a process called ablation) which reflect transmission radio waves which would usually flow into space.
 These reflected waves are from transmitters which are below the horizon of the received meteor reflection.
 In Europe this means the brief scattered wave may carry a foreign voice which can interfere with radio receivers.
 Meteor reflected radio waves last between 0.05 seconds and 1 second, depending on the size of the meteor.